clayh53/tufte-jekyll/README.md

 ## Some things about the things

 I needed to create several custom Liquid tags to wrap content in the right kind of tags.
 You will create your posts in the normal way in the ```_posts``` directory, and then edit them with Github-Flavored Markdown.
 To all that GFM goodness, you can use the following custom Liquid tags in your content area.

+Note that these tags *have been altered* from Version 1 of this theme to accommodate some responsive features, namely the ability to reveal hidden sidenotes, margin notes and margin figures by tapping either a superscript or a symbol on small screens.
+This requires you to add a parameter to the tag that is a unique *ID* for each tag instance on the page.
+What the id is called is not important, but it is important that it be unique for each individual element on the page.
+I would recommend in the interest of sanity to give names that are descriptive, like ```'sn-id-1'``` or ```'mf-id-rhino'```.

 ### Sidenote

 This tag inserts a *sidenote* in the content, which is like a footnote, only its in the spacious right-hand column.
-It is numbered.
+It is automatically numbered, starting over on each page.
 Just put it in the content like you would insert a footnote like so:

 ```
-blah lorem blah{% sidenote 1 'This is a random sidenote'%} blah blah
+blah lorem blah{% sidenote 'sidenote-id' 'This is a random sidenote'%} blah blah
 ```
-And it will add the spans and superscripts.
-You are responsible for keeping track of the numbering!
+And it will add the html spans and superscripts.
+On smaller screens, tapping on the number will reveal the sidenote!

 ### Margin note

 This tag is essentially the same as a sidenote, but heh, no number.
 Like this:

 ```
-lorem nobeer toasty critters{% marginnote 'Random thought when drinking'%} continue train of thought
+lorem nobeer toasty critters{% marginnote 'margin-note-id' 'Random thought when drinking'%} continue train of thought
 ```
+On smaller screens, tapping on the <span>&#8853;</span> symbol will open up the margin note.

 ### Full width image

 This tag inserts an image that spans both the main content column and the side column.
 Full-width IOW:

 ```
-blah blah {% fullwidth /url/to/image 'A caption for the image'}
+blah blah {% fullwidth '/url/to/image' 'A caption for the image'}
 ```

 ### Main column image